aws-samples/aws-do-openfold-inference/README.md

 # 7. Inference with OpenFold APIs
 The [inference-tests](https://github.com/aws-samples/aws-do-openfold-inference/tree/main/cameo/inference-tests) folder contains all the scripts necessary to call OpenFold Model APIs and run inference.

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

 ## Security